Graph minors, Ehrhart theory, and a monotonicity property: Preliminaries

 Let $Q\subset\mathbb{R}^n$ be a $d$-dimensional lattice polytope (that is, its vertices are in $\mathbb{Z}^n$).
 The \emph{$h^*$-polynomial} (also commonly called the \emph{$h^*$-vector}) of $Q$ is the polynomial $\sum_{i=0}^d h^*_i t^i$ defined by Ehr\-hart's identity

 is the so called \emph{Ehrhart series} of $Q$.
 We note that $h^*_0=1$ whenever $d\ge0$, i.e., whenever $Q$ is non-empty.

 Intuitively, the $h^*$-polynomial can be thought of as a refinement of volume.
 Indeed, $h^*(1)$ (that is, the sum of the coefficients) is equal to the normalized volume of the polytope, where by normalized we mean that the volume of a $d$-dimensional unimodular simplex is $1$.
+For a more detailed introduction to $h^*$-polynomials, see \cite[Chapters 3 and 10]{BeckRobbins}.